Glossy display

 Railway timetable shown on a CRT display with reflective vandal-proof cover glass, exhibiting distinct reflections from ambient light sources (sky, lamps).
 The visual information can only be read (with very low contrast) in the regions with shadow.

 A glossy display is an electronic display with a glossy surface.
 In certain light environments, glossy displays provide better color intensity and contrast ratios than matte displays.
 The primary disadvantage of these displays is their tendency to reflect any external light, often resulting in an undesirable glare.

 Technology

-Some LCDs use an antireflective coating, or nanotextured glass surface, to reduce the amount of external light reflecting from the surface without affecting light emanating from the screen as an alternative to matte display.
+Some LCDs use an anti-reflective coating, or nanotextured glass surface, to reduce the amount of external light reflecting from the surface without affecting light emanating from the screen as an alternative to matte display.

 Disadvantages

 Because of the reflective nature of the display, in most lighting conditions that include direct light sources facing the screen, glossy displays create reflections, which can be distracting to the user of the computer.
 This can be especially distracting to users working in an environment where the position of lights and windows are fixed, such as in an office, as these create unavoidable reflections on glossy displays.